turquoiseowl/i18n/README.md

 - Add reference to i18n.Adapter.OwinSystemWeb (available on NuGet as well)
 - Add reference to Microsoft.Owin.Host.SystemWeb.
 If you add i18n.Adapter.OwinSystemWeb from NuGet it should automatically add this for you.
 - No need to register HttpModule in web.config file.
-- Add the following middleware registration into your startup sequence.
+- Add the following middleware registration into your startup sequence:

 ```
 public partial class Startup